junyuelin/UCSD-MentalHealth-Bot/index.md

 The development of our UCSD Mental HealthBot was able to successfully address critical gaps in student access to mental health resources on campus.
-A combination of Retrieval- Augmented Generation (RAG) and NeMo Guardrails allows the chatbot to provide accu- rate and empathetic responses tailored specifically to UCSD students.
+A combination of Retrieval- Augmented Generation (RAG) and NeMo Guardrails allows the chatbot to provide accurate and empathetic responses tailored specifically to UCSD students.
 Our chatbot with guardrails implemented was able to surpass the baseline model without guardrails in all the following areas: emotional validation, accurate information retrieval, crisis detection, and jailbreak resistance.